Production of $\pi^0$ and $\eta$ mesons in U$+$U collisions at $\sqrt{s_{_{NN}}}=192$ GeV: Data analysis

-Systematic uncertainties for $\eta/\pi^0$ and $K_S/\pi^0$ ratios are calculated as a quadratic sum of the type-B uncertainties from $\pi^0$ and $\eta$ ($K_S$) yields.
-Because type-C uncertainties of the $\pi^0$ and $\eta$ ($K_S$) yields are 100\% correlated between these particle measurements for all \pt, this uncertainty cancels in the ratios.
-The $p_T$-correlated systematic uncertainties for $R_{AA}$ include both uncertainties from U$+$U and $p$+$p$ measurements~\cite{Adare:2008qb,Adare:2007dg,Adare:2015ozj,Adler:2006bv,Adare:2014eyu}.
-Examples of total uncertainties of different types for the meson spectra, nuclear modification factors, and ratios are listed in Tables~\ref{tab3a} and~\ref{tab3b}.
+Systematic uncertainties for $\eta/\pi^0$ ratios are calculated as a quadratic sum of the type-B uncertainties from $\pi^0$ and $\eta$ yields.
+Because type-C uncertainties of the $\pi^0$ and $\eta$ yields are 100\% correlated between these particle measurements for all \pt, this uncertainty cancels in the ratios.
+The $p_T$-correlated systematic uncertainties for $R_{AA}$ include both uncertainties from U$+$U and $p$+$p$ measurements~\cite{Adare:2008qb,Adare:2007dg,Adare:2015ozj,Adler:2006bv}.
+Examples of total uncertainties of different types for the meson spectra, \raa, and ratios are listed in Table~\ref{tab:sys_total}.

 In $\pi^0$ and $\eta$ measurements, the presented invariant yields are obtained by averaging the PbSc and PbGl results.
 The averaging uses weights defined by the quadratic sum of statistical and uncorrelated systematic uncertainties.
-Yields for $K_S$ meson are obtained without separation to PbSc and PbGl subsystems.
+Please note that uncertainties, which are correlated between two subsystems (like conversion) were added after the averaging.
+A comparison between the PbSc(PbGl) spectra uncertainties and the combined ones are shown in Table~\ref{tab:sys_total}.
 Data points are plotted at the bin centers rather than the bin-averaged position to facilitate a comparison between different experiments and data sets.
 To represent the true physical values at the $p_T$ of the bin center, the data have been adjusted to correct for nonlinear effects in bin-averaging on a steeply falling spectrum~\cite{Lafferty:1994cj}.